 The Internal Revenue Service (IRS) requires businesses to meet specific requirements to qualify as an S Corp.[1]
 This includes the following:

-Must have more than 100 shareholders.
+- Must have no more than 100 shareholders.

-Can only have one class of stock
+- Can only have one class of stock

 Let’s say your business has expanded and now has over 100 shareholders.
 Or, perhaps shareholders the IRS deems not “allowable” are set to join your S Corp.
 In this case, you have no choice but to abandon your S Corp status.